Sending

 How can I check the status of my transaction?

-One of the coolest things about bitcoin is you can use blockchain explorers to see the status of your transactions in real time.
+One of the coolest things about bitcoin is that you can use blockchain explorers to see the status of your transactions in real time.

 When you make a bitcoin transaction, your wallet should give you the TXID for that transaction.
 This is like a unique reference number for the transaction, and you can use it to find the transaction in a blockchain explorer.